Home » Business Email Etiquette Blog » Are You an e-Tattler at Work?

 Instead, talk to the person whose behavior you are not happy about.
 Have a good old-fashioned in-person discussion.
 If that doesn’t work, make an appointment to meet with your supervisor about the situation.

-What you do not do is blend personal gripes or ulterior motives via Cc: (or worse BCc:).
-Only Cc: those associates involved in the conversation who must be aware of the issues currently being discussed because the information could directly impact them.
+What you do not do is blend personal gripes or ulterior motives via Cc (or worse, BCc).
+Only Cc those associates involved in the conversation must be aware of the issues discussed because the information could directly impact them.

 Professionals Do Not e-Tattle

-Consider what that approach may say about you if you jump to Cc: the next in command, whenever you disagree with a comment or do not get a response as fast as you like from a coworker.
-You make it pretty clear that you are unable to work in a team environment.
+Consider what that approach may say about you if you jump to Cc, the next in command, whenever you disagree with a comment or do not get a response as fast as you like from a coworker.
+You make it clear that you cannot work in a team environment.

 Have a question about this topic